 Other practices include building roads across streams at a perpendicular angle, not one that is parallel to the stream.
 This minimizes the area of road surface that can contribute sediment to streams.
 New cross drain techniques will divert run-off from ditches onto the forest floor, and sediment traps are used to stop sediment before it reaches a stream.

 To help small family forest landowners with the financial impact of RMAPs, the Washington Legislature passed House Bill 1095 in 2003 which created the Family Forest Fish Passage Program.
 This program provides up to 100% funding and assistance to fix fish-blocking structures.
-Through June 2013, the State has invested $21 million in the repair of more than nearly 300 barriers resulting in about 630 miles of new fish habitat.
+Since 2003, 461 barriers have been eliminated resulting in 1,001 miles of fish habitat being reconnected.